 Jodie and I don’t consider ourselves artists, crafters maybe, but artists?
-No way!
-So if we’re being honest (which we always are) we look at a blank chalkboard with a bit of fear.
+No way.
+So, if we’re being honest (which we always are) we look at a blank chalkboard with a bit of fear.
 We have zero skills and even less confidence.
-Enter stencils!
+Enter stencils.
 Who knew that a whole new world of possibilities existed with the help of stencils?
 Jodie just finished using a stencil to make over her family room fireplace.
-If you haven’t seen her amazing transformation you can visit our post here, How to Get the Look of Real Tile With Stencil.
+If you haven’t seen her amazing stencil tile transformation you can visit our informative blog post.
 After enjoying this success we became inspired to try stencils for other projects.
 In this post we will show you how easy it is to create fun, artistic chalk art designs.
 We’ll also show you a variety of ways to use stencils in your home.

 Today I used products from a company called Chalk Couture.
-You can find chalk art transfers, paste and other tools online at www.pickindaisies.chalkcouture.com.
+You can find chalk art transfers, paste and other tools online.

 Easy Steps to Creating Chalk Art With Chalk Transfers

 - Plan your chalk art design.

 - Peel backing off transfer (and keep for later).

 - Press and smooth out onto chalkboard surfase.